Start page

 The territory of the formation of the Iranian languages in the 2nd millennium BC

-As a result, it turned out that the so-called "East-Iranian" languages are actually located in the west of Iranian territory and stretch along the left bank of the Dnieper River.
+As a result, it turned out that the so-called "East-Iranian" languages are located in the west of Iranian territory and stretch along the left bank of the Dnieper River.
 Accordingly, the "West-Iranian" ones stretched along the left bank of the upper Oka River and the right bank of the Don, in the neighborhood of the Finno-Ugric settlements.
 The Seversky Donets River was a clear border between them.

 In general, there are several dozen words common to Kurdish, Vepsian, and three or more Iranian languages.
 Here are examples of Kurdish-Vepsian lexical parallels, for some of which there are also matches in other Iranian or Baltic-Finnish languages::